 It’s a remote and beautiful part of the world, made slightly less beautiful for now by all the timber harvesting that has been going on.

 The snow flurries stopped, the sun came out and our way home was nearly all downhill, with a strong tailwind on empty roads.
-We flew along at up to 47kmph with big grins on our faces, in a very happy place.
+We flew along at nearly 30 mph with big grins on our faces, in a very happy place.

 Ettrick Water, along the route of the Southern Upland Way.